Home

 The Waters of Marah

-After their triumphant crossing of the Red Sea, the Israelites traveled into the Desert of Shur.
-For three days, they found no water.
-When they reached Marah, they could not drink the water because it was bitter, causing the people to grumble against Moses.
+Right after the miraculous crossing of the Red Sea, the Israelites enter the Desert of Shur.
+For three days, they march without finding water.
+Finally, they arrive at Marah, but the water there is bitter and undrinkable.
+Frustrated and thirsty, the people complain to Moses.

 img01